taligentx/dscKeybusInterface/README.md

 ## Release notes
 * develop
   - New: Keybus decoding for module programming, PC5200, and zones 33-64 extended status - thanks to [kricon](https://github.com/kricon) for this contribution!
-  - New: Classic series PC3000 support (experimental)
+  - New: Classic series PC3000 support (experimental) - with considerations from the PC3000 code by [sfossen](https://github.com/sfossen).
+The implementations differ, you can also test his original code which is now preserved in the [pc3000 branch](https://github.com/taligentx/dscKeybusInterface/tree/pc3000).
   - New: Isolated `KeybusReader`-specific library functions to capture module data and print Keybus data, reduces size and memory usage across all sketches
+  - Updated: `Unlocker` sketch support for DSC Classic series
   - Updated: `HomeAssistant-MQTT` example configuration for Home Assistant core 2022.06, support changing armed modes while armed, add fire/aux/panic buttons
   - Updated: `VirtualKeypad-Web` to support ArduinoJSON 7.x, use LittleFS for esp8266
 * 3.0